-If you are not logged on as a privileged user (root), the following warning appears:
+If you aren't logged on as a privileged user (root), the following warning appears:

-"USB support cannot be installed by non-root users.
+"USB support can't be installed by non-root users.
 Run the installer as root to access this install option."

 10. When the installation completes, the main installation menu appears again.
 To exit setup, type 3 and then press Enter.